cyborgoat/hyperhint/frontend/README.md

 # HyperHint Chat Frontend

-A Next.js 15 chat application with intelligent autocomplete functionality for files and actions.
+A Next.js 15 chat application with an intelligent, action-driven interface for interacting with LLMs.

 *Created by cyborgoat*

 ## Features

-- 🤖 **LLM Chat Interface**: Clean, modern chat UI ready for integration with Ollama or OpenAI compatible endpoints
+- 🤖 **LLM Chat Interface**: Clean, modern chat UI for seamless interaction with Ollama, OpenAI, and compatible endpoints.
-- 📁 **File Autocomplete**: Type `@` to get suggestions for files in your project
+- 📁 **File Autocomplete & Upload**: Type `@` to reference files or use the menu to upload local text/code files.
-- ⚡ **Action Autocomplete**: Type `/` to get suggestions for available actions (chat, generate-workflow, execute-workflow)
+- ⚡ **Action Autocomplete**: Type `/` to get suggestions for available actions like `/add_knowledge`.
+- 🧠 **Interactive Action Prompts**: Actions like `/add_knowledge` dynamically prompt the user for required information, such as a filename.
+- 💡 **AI-Powered Suggestions**: Includes an "AI" button to generate filenames based on file content.
+- 🔒 **File Validation**: Enforces client-side validation for file types (text/code only) and size (5MB per file, 20MB total).
-- 🎨 **Modern UI**: Built with Tailwind CSS and shadcn/ui components
+- 🎨 **Modern UI**: Built with Tailwind CSS and shadcn/ui components.
-- ⌨️ **Keyboard Navigation**: Navigate suggestions with arrow keys, select with Enter
+- ⌨️ **Keyboard Navigation**: Navigate suggestions with arrow keys, select with Enter.

 ## Getting Started